benir-o/benir-o/README.md

 ## Hi there 👋

 I am Benir from Kenya, currently studying Computer Science at Strathmore University.
-I enjoy learning algorithms as they teach me how to enhance my problem solving skills.
 I am currently learning Java, alongside the springboot framework.
 I also have a youtube channel, covering Java and C++ Object Oriented Concepts.
 You can find it here:

 http://www.youtube.com/@Nircode